darioajr/redis-quickfixj-plugin/README.md

 ### From FileMessageStore

 1. Backup existing files
-2. Change configuration to use `InfinispanMessageStoreFactory`
+2. Change configuration to use `RedisMessageStoreFactory`
 3. Restart application
 4. Old data is not migrated automatically